kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 8.14.
 Review and click **Yes, replace existing values**

 8.15.
-Waiting the steps all be checked
+Waiting for the steps all be checked

 ![10.png](/images/10.png)